niklaushirt/ibm-aiops-deployer/README.md

 ## 2.1 🐣 Install IBM AIOps with demo content

-> #### ❗ If you get a warning (Orange or Red Bar on top) please [re-run the installer Pod](#re-run-the-installer) until you are all green.

-🚀 Get IBM AIOps installed and pre-trained in one simple script.
+#### 🚀 Get IBM AIOps installed and pre-trained in one simple script.

 <details>
 <summary>✅ Instructions</summary>